mayankBuwade/stock-watcher/README.md

    This will start the development server and make the application accessible.

 **Note:** Ensure you have obtained the API key from [Alpha Vantage](https://www.alphavantage.co/) and replaced `your_alphavantage_api_key` with the actual API key in the `.env` file.

-Feel free to customize the instructions based on any additional setup or configuration steps required for your project.